 Ladner is bound to the west by the Strait of Georgia, the south by Tsawwassen, to the east by North Delta, and north by the Fraser River.
 Ladner is bisected by Highway 17A, which runs north-south from Highway 99 to the BC Ferries terminal.
 The term East Ladner is often applied to the portion of the community east of Highway 17A.
 The major east-west artery is called Ladner Trunk Road - which, if traveled far enough east, turns into Highway 10.
 West of Arthur Drive, a north-south road that connects it with Tsawwassen, it is simply called 47A Avenue.

 More About Ladner

 Ladner May Days

 Ladner's longest running tradition, fun for families and friends.
 Ladner Pioneer May Days is a three day event running every May.

 Located in Ladner, The Douglas J. Husband Discovery Centre is home to Delta’s Museum and Archival Services

-Search for North Delta businesses by using the Delta’s business directory.
+Search for businesses by using Delta’s business directory.